ministryofjustice/cloud-platform-infrastructure/README.md

 ### 5. Commit your code

-Write a commit message that might be useful for people who come to the code to find out what it is for.
+Write a commit message that might be useful for people who come to the code to find out why you've made the change.
 This might be helpful: [How to write a git commit message](https://chris.beams.io/posts/git-commit/).

 Here's an example:

 ```
-Added contributing instructions
+Add contributing instructions

 I added some instructions to the repo in a README file so that
 other members of the team would know how to add code to the repo.